 According to the guidelines, an applicant intending to undertake an activity on a site identified as being of "very high sensitivity" for an aquatic biodiversity theme must submit an Aquatic Biodiversity Impact Assessment or if the area is identified as being of "low sensitivity" then an Aquatic Biodiversity Compliance Statement must be compiled and submitted to the competent authority.
 Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" aquatic biodiversity sensitivity, and it is found to be of a "low" sensitivity, an Aquatic Biodiversity verification differs from the information gathered from the step submitted.
 Similarly, where the information gathered from the step submitted.
-Similarly, where the information gathered from the site sensitivity verification differs from the screening tool designation of sensitivity, and it is found to be of a "low" aquatic biodiversity sensitivity, and it is found to be of a "low" aquatic biodiversity sensitivity, and it is found to be of a "low" aquatic biodiversity sensitivity, and it is found to be of a "low" aquatic biodiversity sensitivity, and it is found to be of a "very high" sensitivity, an Aquatic Biodiversity Specialist Assessment must be submitted.
+Similarly, where the information gathered from the step submitted to be of a "low" sensitivity sensitivity sensitivity, and it is found to be of a "low" sensitivity.
+Specialist Assessment must be submitted.